jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

  innovus> rcOut -rc_corner typical -spef post-par.spef
 ```

+You may get an error regarding open nets.
+This is actually more of a warning
+message, and for the purposes of RC extraction we can ignore this.

-And of course we need to generate the real layout as a `.gds` file.
+Finally, we of course need to generate the real layout as a `.gds` file.
 This
 is what we will send to the foundry when we are ready to tapeout the
 chip.